flexivrobotics/flexiv_ros2/README.md

    rosdep install --from-paths src --ignore-src --rosdistro jazzy -r -y
    ```

 5. Choose a directory for installing `flexiv_rdk` library.
 For example, a new folder named `rdk_install` under the home directory: `~/rdk_install`.
-NOTE: do NOT run `rdk/thirdparty/build_and_install_dependencies.sh`, but proceed to the next step directly.
+NOTE: Do NOT run `rdk/thirdparty/build_and_install_dependencies.sh`, but proceed to the next step directly.

 6. Configure and install `flexiv_rdk`: